How to Keep Yourself and Your Online Information Safe

 An important thing to remember with each life change!
 A comprehensive and up-to-date will is the best way to make sure your final financial wishes are carried out.
 If you have specific wishes for how the payout should be used or allocated, lay this out in your will.
 The more specific you can be in your will, the easier it will be to avoid any issues for family members after your passing.

-If you’re getting married and would like to know more about your Life Insurance options as a couple, call Cigna and we’d be happy to explain your options.
+If you’re getting married and would like to know more about your Life Insurance options as a couple, give us a call and we’d be happy to explain your options.